walchko/github-blog/source/blog/python/fake-serial/Fake-Serial-Port-for-Testing.md

 ---
-tile: Creating a Fake Serial Port for Testing
+title: Creating a Fake Serial Port for Testing
 ---

 ## `pyserial`